ARDEN FAIR CENTER

 The shopping center site was situated in an unincorporated section of Sacramento County known as Arden-Arcade.
 Access was provided by the Elvas Freeway / US 40 & 99E, which had opened to traffic in May 1955.
 The highway was designated as Interstate 80 in 1964 and redesignated as Business Route Interstate 80 in 1981.

 The first operational store, a 1-level (156,700 square foot) Sears, welcomed first shoppers on May 15, 1957.
-An open-air mall was added to the east side of Sears in the early 1960s.
+A mall concourse was added to the east side of Sears in the early 1960s.
 It included a 3-level (205,000 square foot), Sacramento-based Hale's, which opened for business on August 10, 1961.
 The first two stores within the mall proper were Smith's men's wear, which had debuted in April 1961, and Lane Bryant, which was inaugurated in November of the same year.

 A 2-level (38,400 square foot) S.H.
 Kress 5 & 10 commenced operation in December 1962.
 Other charter ARDEN FAIR CENTER stores included Thom McAn Shoes, The Carousel restaurant, Leed's Qualicraft Shoes, Roger's Jewelers and an F.W.
 Woolworth 5 & 10.